Malaysian Armed Forces: Defence industry

 After independence, Malaysia moved forward by establishing and developing its own defence industry.
 Malaysia has improved its defence industry through its defence companies by locally manufacturing and producing weapons, such as ammunition, rifles, armoured cars, warships and light aircraft including unmanned aerial vehicles for the armed forces.
-DefTech, Mildef International Technologies, Weststar Defence Industries and Cendana Auto are among the local companies that emphasize on the maintenance and manufacturing of military land vehicles and the automotive sector.
-While the Sapura, Mindmatics and Ikramatic Systems focuses more on military electronics and systems integration such as; communication systems, tactical systems, command and control systems, training and simulation systems and surveillance systems.
+DefTech, Mildef International Technologies, Weststar Defence Industries, Cendana Auto and Advanced Defence Systems are among the local companies that emphasize on the maintenance and manufacturing of military land vehicles and the automotive sector.
+While the Sapura, Mindmatics, Ikramatic Systems, System Consultancy Services, AMP Corporation and Zetro Aerospace and Defence focuses more on military electronics and systems integration such as; communication systems, tactical systems, command and control systems, training and simulation systems and surveillance systems.
 Following the Malaysia's National Defence Policy, Malaysian Armed Forces has adopted locally made weapons such as DefTech ACV-300 Adnan, DefTech AV-8 Gempita, DefTech AV-4 Lipanbara, Weststar GK-M1/M2 and Handalan.
 In January 2021, Mildef International Technologies has launched its new Mildef Tarantula HMAV intended for the local market and export.
 At the Defence Services Asia (DSA) 2022, Mildef International Technologies has launched its second armoured vehicle called Mildef Rentaka.
 The third armoured vehicle called Mildef Ribat HMLTV was launched at the Defence Services Asia (DSA) 2024.
-Another local company, Cendana Auto also introduced its new Cendana Auto 4x4 which is ready to deliver to the Malaysian Army.
+Another local company, Cendana Auto also introduced its new Cendana Auto 4x4 and Cendana Auto Magatti which is ready to deliver to the Malaysian Army.